Phil-Factor/DeployViaToolBeltAndClone/readme.md

 - it applies any data specified by a SQL Data Generator project
 - It creates an image of the new build database.
 - It creates as many clones as you specify from the image.

+# What you need in order to get it to run #

+You will need a couple of SQL Server instances, a copy of SQL Compare, and a copy of SQL Clone.
+You need to install SQL Clone and set up client servers on which you will create the clones.

+# What you need to do in order to get it to run #

+You will need to change the Build Data file to define your Database, server environment, network paths, and list of clones in a Powershell PSON Data structure.
+This is in several sections and subsections
+## Tools ##
+A list of the locations of the various tools (all but SQL Compare can be given a value of null or deleted if you don't want to use them)
+ - The path to where we have SQ LCompare installed
+ - The path to where we have SQL Data Compare installed (leave $null if not wanted)
+ - The path to where we have SQL Data generator installed  (leave $null if not wanted)
+ - The path to where we have SQL Doc installed  (leave $null if not wanted)

+## Source ##
+The various directories you want in order to store files and logs
+- The location of the executable SQL data insertion script.
+- The location of the Data Generator file for any columns you need to obfuscate (leave $null if not wanted)
+- where you want to put the reports for this particular database.
+- where changes between clone and build are stored
+## Current ##
+The details of the current development shared server if you don't yet have a VCS-based source code directory (leave as $null or delete if you don't need or want to use this.
+It is only used if the system can't find your source code directory
+- the Server Instance of the development SQL Server to get the source from (optional)
+- The name of the database
+## Build ##
+The location of the database that you want to build in order to clone
+- the Server Instance of the SQL Server you want to use for the build
+- The name of the database you want to call it
+- The SQL Data Generator project you want to use for the data
+## Image ##
+The details of the image that you want to create in order to
+- The name of the image we want to create
+- The clone server URL
+- The id of the Sql Clone Image Location (usually 1)
+## Clones ##
+  A list of all the cloned databases, referenced by the netname of the clone servers and the name of the database